wooksjs/wooksjs/docs/wooks/index.md

 with a **responder** that can call `res.writeHead(...)` and `res.end(...)` based on the event context and the values returned by the event handler.

-## Your First Wooks Project
+## What's next?

-You cannot use Wooks as a generic framework for handling any type of event.
-Instead, you need to use an event-specific library in conjunction with Wooks.
+You can use wooks to create event processing app.

-Currently, there are two such libraries available:
+Currently, there are two libraries available:

 1. `@wooksjs/event-http` — Handles HTTP event processing and can easily replace other well-known web application frameworks.
-See more details [here](./http/).
+See more details [here](/webapp/).
 1. `@wooksjs/event-cli` — Handles command-line input processing and facilitates command routing.
-See more details [here](./cli/).
+See more details [here](/cliapp/).

 In the following sections of this documentation, you will find detailed examples of how to use this framework.